What to know as Alec Baldwin goes on trial for fatal shooting of cinematographer

 What charge does Alec Baldwin face?

-The actor is about to enter a New Mexico courtroom for the first time since the Oct.
-21, 2021 shooting.
-He is charged with felony involuntary manslaughter.
+Baldwin is charged with a single count of felony involuntary manslaughter.
 If a jury unanimously convicts him, he could get 18 months in prison.

-Baldwin, the star and co-producer of the Western, was pointing a revolver at Hutchins during a rehearsal in a small church on the movie set at Bonanza Creek Ranch when the gun went off, killing her and wounding director Joel Souza.
+The star and co-producer of the Western was pointing a revolver at Hutchins during a rehearsal in a small church on the movie set at Bonanza Creek Ranch when the gun went off, killing her and wounding director Joel Souza.
 Baldwin has said he pulled back the hammer — but not the trigger — and the gun fired.

 Two major themes will predominate, one large, one small: the chaotic atmosphere of the movie set, and the details of the Italian-made classic revolver that Baldwin pointed at Hutchins.